Ivanhoe (1958 TV series): Making of the series

 Swashbuckling adventures for a younger audience, such as The Adventures of the Scarlet Pimpernel, The Adventures of Robin Hood and The Adventures of Sir Lancelot, were an element of ITV's programming in Britain in the mid-1950s.
 In December 1956, Columbia Pictures signed up Roger Moore, then working with limited success in Hollywood, to play the title role in an intended series for transmission in both America and the UK.
 The series was a co-production between the Columbia subsidiary Screen Gems and the British producer Sydney Box.

 The budget was more generous than that of the Robin Hood series running at the time and filming started in early 1957.
 Shooting of the pilot was at the ABPC studios at Elstree (for the series at Beaconsfield Studios) and on location around Buckinghamshire in England, but with some shooting also taking place in California.
 The series premiered on ITV in January 1958, while filming of all 39 episodes continued through to June 1958.
 Although the pilot episode was shot in colour, the rest of the series was shot in black and white.
 The executive producer was Peter Rogers, who around the same time began producing the Carry On films.
 Guest stars in the series included Christopher Lee.
 Supporting actors included John Schlesinger, Jon Pertwee, Paul Eddington, Leonard Sachs, Kenneth Cope, John Warner and Adrienne Corri.

 Moore insisted on undertaking much of the stunt work himself, resulting in several injuries including three cracked ribs from a fight scene and being knocked unconscious when a battleaxe hit his helmeted skull.
 Moore later commented, "I felt a complete Charlie riding around in all that armour and damned stupid plumed helmet.
 I felt like a medieval fireman."

 The series finished when Moore returned to Hollywood after Warner Bros. offered him a movie role in The Miracle (1959).

+Cultural Influence

+The series inspired Prince Luitpold of Bavaria in his childhood, leading to his founding of the Kaltenberger Ritterturnier in 1979, which grew into the world's largest jousting tournament.